cenixeriadev/ImageProcessing/SECURITY.md

 ## Supported Versions

-Iconizer is currently in development and hasn't had an official release yet.
+This project is currently in development and hasn't had an official release yet.
 Once we launch version 1.0, we'll provide a table of supported versions here.

 | Version | Supported          |
 | ------- | ------------------ |